humdrum-tools/humdrum-documentation/guide/ch18/index.md

 For the remainder of this chapter we will examine a pre-defined representation scheme for fretted instrument tablatures.
-Although not all users will be interested in the `**fret` representation, it provides an instructive contrast to the score- and MIDI-based representations that we have relied on for most of the examples in this book.
+Although not all users will be interested in the <span class="rep">fret</span> representation, it provides an instructive contrast to the score- and MIDI-based representations that we have relied on for most of the examples in this book.